 Ask questions.
 If there's something you want to know about a project, ask the creator — there's an "ask" button at the bottom of each project page.
 And if you come across anything suspicious, just let us know — there's a “report this project” button on each page.
 That feedback helps us make sure no one's trying to abuse the system.

 What creators can do

 Be open and responsive.
 Let people know all about who you are and what you want to accomplish.
-And do your best to answer backers' questions and address their concerns, quickly and thoroughly.
-It's a great way of showing people that you're reliable, available, and committed to your project.
+And do your best to answer backers' questions and address their concerns, quickly and thoroughly — it's a great way to show people that you’re reliable, available, and committed to your project.

-Be honest.
-Sometimes it's tempting to "sell" your project with a glossy pitch and assurances that the work will be easy.
-But backers can trust you much more when you're being straightforward and honest.
-Give them a real look at the work you're doing, and be frank about the risks and challenges.
+Be honest and ethical.
+It’s tempting to "sell" your project with glossy pitches and big promises, but backers can trust you much more when you're straightforward and honest.
+Give them a real look at your work, and be frank about the risks and challenges.
 Don’t try to game the system or make your project look more popular than it is — creators who try things like self-funding and other pledging schemes are at risk of having their projects suspended.

 What we do